ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 * System requirements: The ICP v2.1 Knowledge Center section [Hardware Requirements and Recommendations](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0/supported_system_config/hardware_reqs.html), has a table describing the system requirements for each of the types of nodes in an ICP instance.
 The installation described in this document is a "multi-node cluster".

-* It is a really good idea that all machines used for ICP have access to a yum repository in order to install various RHEL packages that are pre-requisites for ICP.
+* It is a really good idea that all machines used for ICP have access to the RHEL yum repositories (os, optional and extras) in order to install various RHEL packages that are pre-requisites for ICP.
 Many data centers have a Red Hat Satellite server available.

 * It is a really good idea for all the machines in the ICP cluster to have access to the public Internet.
 The public Docker yum repository makes it convenient to install the latest version of Docker CE.
 Docker Hub is convenient for access to commonly available Docker images.